ellson/MOTHBALLED-g/README.md

   - g uses string patterns to specify meta-object and class-like objects

-4. Support "netlists:.  i.e. edges with more than two ends.
-Also dangling edges with only one end.
+4. Support "netlists"  i.e. edges with: one, two, three or more ends.

 5. Support "multi-nodes", analogous to "multi-edges" in DOT.  (e.g. a node representing a deck of playing cards.)